 You're just one person.
 You can’t keep up with everything.
-Sure, you might keep an eye on a few things around your home — but you’re probably going to forget to check on your plumbing system.
-If it's out of sight, it's out of mind—right?
+Sure, you might keep an eye on a few things around your home, but you’re probably going to forget to check on your plumbing system from time to time.
+Out of sight, it's out of mind, right?

 Drain and sewer line maintenance might not be at the top of your to-do list, but it should be.
-Here’s what you can do to keep clogs at bay.
+Here’s what you can do to keep clogs from forming.

 Invest in a biological drain care product.

 Not everything that goes into your drain flows through your drain.